dedalozzo/couchdb/share/doc/src/query-server/protocol.rst

 Logging
 =======

-At any time, the Query Server may send some information that will be saved in CouchDB's log file.
+At any time, but not inside `reset` or `add_fun` commands, the Query Server may send some information that will be saved in CouchDB's log file.
 This is done by sending a special object with just one field, log, on a separate line::